TolikSyedin/jira-tool/README.md

 and used for all next times.
 - **3.** Check your calendar, and make sure that you have configured all your meetings in a proper way.
 To fetch all your meetings properly you have to make sure that you've confirmed your attendance.
-Check the example on the [screenshot].
+Check the example on the [screenshot](https://github.com/TolikSyedin/jira-tool/blob/master/Screen%20Shot%202019-08-27%20at%2020.45.40.png).
 Your meetings would be displayed in two cases - if you accepted if (No, and Maybe gonna be skipped), or if you organized it yourself, as a blocker for some task or a meeting (should be not longer then one day, f.e.
 National Holiday, or Vacation).
 It this cases